KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 5. Warning: No LICENSE file.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-mycroft-wakeword by smartgic](https://github.com/smartgic/MMM-mycroft-wakeword)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-mycroft-wakeword.js`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyDutchWeather by htilburgs](https://github.com/htilburgs/MMM-MyDutchWeather)

 1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyGarbage by htilburgs](https://github.com/htilburgs/MMM-MyGarbage)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MyMinecraft by framboise-pi](https://github.com/framboise-pi/MMM-MyMinecraft)